but when you’re finished,

 ONE LAST WORD…

 Although BESGroup makes no claim that its blog posts and information are entirely accurate and are of a rigorous scientific standard, we do strive to ensure that any content that is published is correct, to the best of our knowledge, at time of posting.
 There will be the occasional error, some more glaring, some more obscure.
 But thanks to the active contributions of our many readers, writers, and photographers, this blog does have an international following among both amateurs birdwatchers and professional ornithologists alike and it is to these people – all of you – that we appeal to help us make BESG an even better resource than it is.
+Any views and opinions expressed in the articles are solely those of the authors/contributors, and are not endorsed by the Lee Kong Chian Natural History Museum (LKCNHM, NUS) or its affiliated institutions.
+Readers are encouraged to use their discretion before making any decisions or judgements based on the information presented.

 For the advancement of knowledge, and appreciation of our feathered friends.
 Our appreciation to all.